-Title of Report: Tackling Rogue Landlords: Civil Sanctions Policy Report No: CAB/SE/18/00 1 Report to and date: SEBC/FHDC Extraordinary (Informal Joint) Cabinets 9 January 2018 Portfolio holder: Sara Mildmay-White Portfolio Holder for Housing Tel: 07940 569051 Email: sara.mildmay-white Lead officers: Andrew Newman Service Manager (Housing Standards) Tel: 01638 719276 Email: andrew.newman@westsuffolk.gov.uk Carole Balding Senior Public Health and Housing Officer Tel: 01638 719442 Email: carole.balding@westsuffolk.gov.uk Purpose of report: To appraise Cabinet of the new powers available to councils under the Housing and Planning Act 2016 and to seek endorsement of the development of a Civil Sanctions policy to enable Forest Heath District and St Edmundsbury Borough Councils to make use of the new powers to tackle the small number of rogue landlords in West Suffolk and improve the wellbeing of tenants.
-The report also indicates how we will be approaching the consultation to develop the policy and engage with the private rented sector on regulation.
-Recommendation: It is RECOMMENDED that Cabinet notes and endorses the approach by which the Public Health and Housing Team wishes to develop the new Civil Sanctions Policy, which will allow the West Suffolk councils to implement the new measures and sanctions which will support existing enforcement work and pro-active inspection programmes.
+Title of Report: Tackling Rogue Landlords: Civil Sanctions Policy Report No: CAB/FH/18/00 )1 Report to and date: SEBC/FHDC Extraordinary (Informal Joint) Cabinets 9 January 2018 Portfolio holder: Councillor Sara Mildmay-W West Suffolk Lead for Hous Tel: 07940 569051 Email : sara.mildmay-white ing Lead officers: Andrew Newman Service Manager (Housing Standards) Tel: 01638 719276 Email: andrew.newman@westsuffolk.gov.uk Carole Balding Senior Public Health and Housing Officer Tel: 01638 719442 Purpose of report: Email: carole.balding@westsuffolk.gov.uk To appraise Cabinet of the new powers available to councils under the Housing and Planning Act 2016 and to seek endorsement of the development of a Civil Sanctions policy to enable Forest Heath District and St Edmundsbury Borough Councils to make use of the new powers to tackle the small number of rogue landlords in West Suffolk and improve the wellbeing of tenants.
+The report also indicates how we will be approaching the consultation to develop the policy and Recommendation: engage with the private rented sector on regulation.It is RECOMMENDED that Cabinet notes and endorses the approach by which the PublicHealth and Housing Team wishes to develop the new Civil Sanctions Policy, which will allow the West Suffolk councils to implement the new measures and sanctions which will support existing enforcement work and pro-active inspection programmes.

-Key Decision: • ecision and, if so, under which (Check the appropriate definition? box and delete all those Yes, it is a Key [ that do not apply.)
-No, it is lo, it is not a Key Decision - ⊠ 48 hours and cannot b e actione ed until report will usually be published within five clear working days of the osed.
-This item is included on the Consultation: • See Section 5.
-Consultation: Alternative option(s): • The to compare and is formula and and and and and and and and and an T. W C. C. II Implications: Are there any financia I implicat tions?
-Yes ⊠ No □ If yes, please give details Income received from a civil penalty is retained by the Council and can only be used toward the statutory functions in relation to the enforcement of standards in the private rented sector.
+Key Decision: Is this a Key Decision and, if so, under which (Check the appropriate definition? box and delete all those Yes, it is a Key Decision - that do not apply.)
+NO, IT IS t is not a Key Decision -  The decisions made as a result o of this r eport will usually be published within 48 hours and cannot be actioned until five clear working days of the five clear working days of the - cision ha ave elap sed.
+This item is included on the Decisions Plan.
+Consultation: e Section 5.
+Alternative option(s) ): to c able anc is fa nur e West Suffolk councils could choose not develop a policy but would not then be e to make use of the new legislation I sanctions.
+The development of a policy avourable in that it enables the small nber of rogue landlords to be tackled I the interests of tenants and compliant lan dlords to be protected.
+Implications: • tions?
+Yes  No 🗆 If yes, please give deta Are there any staffing If yes, please give deta ay staffing implications?
+Income received from a civil penalty is retained by the Council and can only be used toward the statutory functions in relation to the enforcement of standards in the private rented sector.
 Any income generated is unpredictable based on the nature of enforcement action.
 The number of fines issued per annum is likely to be low but will target the worst offenders.
-Are there any staffing implications?
-If yes, please give details ons?
-Yes □ No ☒ It is envisaged that both the policy development and implementation can be funded through existing budgets.
+Yes □ No ⊠ It is envisaged that both the policy development and implementation can be funded through existing budgets.
 When the policy is approved and implemented, the investigation and enforcement will be carried out by staff in the existing establishment.
-Are there any ICT impl yes, please give details If Yes □ No ⊠ Are there any legal and/or policy implications?
-If yes, please give details - Yes ⊠ No □ Section 126 of The Housing and Planning Act 2016 allows financial penalties to be imposed as an alternative to prosecution for certain offences as set in Schedule 9 of the Act.
+Are there any ICT imply yes, please give details Are there any ICT implications?
+If Yes 🗆 No  Are there any legal an implications?
+If yes, ple details d/or po - Yes ⊠ No □ Section 126 of The Housing and Planning Act 2016 allows financial penalties to be imposed as an alternative to prosecution for certain offences as set in Schedule 9 of the Act.
 A policy is required to enable the Council to implement the provisions in the legislation.